Connect with us

 The PS4 engine has been redesigned by ISRO using the Laser Powder Bed Fusion technology.
 Significant benefits have resulted from this:

-• The amount of raw materials used per engine is significantly reduced as a result of this development.
+• The engine now only has one piece instead of its original fourteen.19 weld joints have also been removed from the new design.
+The amount of raw materials used per engine is significantly reduced as a result of this development.

-• In particular, it lowers the amount of metal powder used in traditional production techniques from 13.7 kg to 565 kg of forgings and sheets.
+In particular, it lowers the amount of metal powder used in traditional production techniques from 13.7 kg to 565 kg of forgings and sheets.
+This redesign has also resulted in a 60% reduction in the total manufacturing time.

 ‘Produced in India’ Three-dimensional rocket motor